vmware-tanzu/community-edition/docs/designs/standalone-cluster.md

 * [ ] Further optimization of CAPD: While this proposal does work for CAPD, there are more optimizations we could consider.
   Namely, in the CAPD model, the bootstrap cluster already exists on the same host as the eventual MWC.
 There is likely room to run one hybrid cluster that can self manage.

-* [ ] Decision and eventual design of delayed pivot: With this minimal model in place, we could offer a flow where users can pivot into the more production-ready model of running a dedicated management cluster.
+* [ ] Decision and eventual design of delayed pivot: With this Standalone model in place, we could offer a flow where users can pivot into the more production-ready model of running a dedicated management cluster.